elastic/helm-charts/elasticsearch/README.md

 This chart is setting TLS and creating a certificate by default, but you can also provide your own certs as a K8S secret.
 An example of configuration for providing existing certificates can be found in [examples/security][].

-An example of Elasticsearch cluster using security can be found in [examples/security][].

 ### How to migrate from helm/charts stable chart?

 If you currently have a cluster deployed with the [helm/charts stable][] chart